-I was very concerned about Saba's comment.
 I felt Saba was discriminating between full fee paying families and families who received fee assistance.
 As supervisor, I didn't recall receiving a correspondence from the county stating for how many hours per day any family had received approval.
 I went back to my records to verify the specifics of approval for the Zaid family and several other families receiving fee subsidies.
 Applicants to the county were not required to provide any information about school, work or personal schedules.